Adult Content Notice

 Since Masterson (played by Harmon Stevens) refuses to help Aranya, Tarantella gives Masterson an injection which turns Materson (temporarily) into an idiot.
 In this condition, he looks eerily like a prototype for Peter Sellers‘s role of Chance the Gardener in Being There (1979).

-I mean, maybe it’s just the power of hats, but the resemblance is sometimes sort of eerie to me.
+I mean, maybe it’s just the power of hats, but the resemblance is uncanny.
 There are even moments in which the speech mannerisms in Stevens’s performance seem to prefigure those in Sellers’s.

 Oh, and even if you can pardon the patronizing way this movie treats Mexican people, we get Wu, an Asian valet right out of Stereotype Central: fatalistic, servile, and prone to communicate primarily in cornball pseudo-Confucian aphorisms.